ishkining/100_days_of_python/README.md

 ## Day 5-6

 I'm quite busy this of doing a hard job in village.
 So because of it I feel like I try to accomplish these challanges fast, but I have fun with it

+## Day 7-8

+Again, again and again I feel like it's the best resource for beginners.
+It's such a shame that I progress much slower in the past with other resources.